Load NYSE Stock Prices into SXT

 1. Create an ED25519 public/private keypair

-2. Create the desired table, with the Public key from #1 added to the WITH statement (required)
+2. Create the desired object, with the Public key from #1 added to the WITH statement (required)

-3. Submit the final CREATE TABLE... statement to the Space and Time network to be created, again including the Public key.
+3. Submit the final CREATE... statement to the Space and Time network to be created, again including the Public key.

 4. With the same Private key from #1, create a biscuit with the appropriate constraints and authorizations.